alex3493/greetings-api/Readme.md

 You can use Swagger UI at http://localhost:8888 for testing selected API endpoints.
 Most endpoints require authorization, so you will have to run registration / login endpoints first and then copy token from response to authorize subsequent requests.

-There is also a frontend counterpart [project](https://github.com/alex3493/symfony-vue) that consumes this project's API.
+There is also a frontend counterpart [project](https://github.com/alex3493/symfony-ui) that consumes this project's API.
 It is preconfigured to work with default docker API installation.
+This application doesn't support registration, so make sure that you create some users with `#php bin/console app:add-user` console command in order to be able to log in.

-**Important: we are using HTTPS with self-signed SSL certificate for local development!** Even if you are going to test from UI installation, do not forget step 10 from installation instructions, otherwise all requests to API with result in certificate error.
+**Important: we are using HTTPS with self-signed SSL certificate for local development!** Even if you are going to test using UI installation, do not forget step 10 from installation instructions, otherwise all requests to API with result in certificate error.

 ## What's next